crystalchavez99/crystalchavez99/README.md

 </div>

 # 💫 About Me:
-🔭 I’m currently attending Netflix Pathway Bootcamp<br>🌱 I’m currently learning Next and Nest.js 3<br>💬 Ask me about some anime<br>⚡ Fun fact I've been to to OWL 2022 Grand Finals
+🔭 I’m currently a Software Engineer Apprentice with Wilson Language Training thanks to Multiverse <br>🌱 I’m currently learning C# and ASP.NET<br>💬 Ask me about some anime<br>⚡ Fun fact I'm a Netflix Summer Bootcamp Graduate

 ## 🌐 Socials: